1.

 |

-This good looking Malkoha is found in good quality
+This attractive Malkoha is found in good quality

 forests in the wet zone and tall riverine forests in the dry

-bird flock having recorded in 48 % of the flocks studied so
+bird flock having recorded in 48 % of the flocks studied since 1981.
+It flits in the thick foliage discreetly often melting

-later making it difficult to obtain prolonged views.
+later, making it tough at times to obtain prolonged views.
 This was

 described by Thomas Pennant in 1769 through engravings made

-by de Bevere after it was discovered by Loten.
-It is listed
+by de Bevere, after it was discovered by the Dutch Governor Loten.
+It conservation reads as "vulnerable."

 To